The Ugly Duchess: Satire

-The Ugly Duchess has commonly been interpreted as a work of satire.
 The woman depicted is dressed in the finest clothes, and holds a red flower that symbolizes engagement.
 She is fit to represent youth, but her grotesque appearance makes that impossible.
-Scholars today consider this Matsys's attempt to satirize material culture.
-Especially preying on the elderly or those obsessed with maintaining an youthful appearance.
+Scholars today consider this a satire on material culture, especially preying on the elderly or those obsessed with maintaining a youthful appearance.
 Her appearance prompts the audience to consider the relationship between internal and external beauty.
 Externally, based on her exquisite dress, jeweled accessories, and budding flower, this woman was theoretically beautiful.
 However, her internal beauty is reflected in her exaggerated and displeasing physical appearance.
 Refer also to Erasmus's essay In Praise of Folly (1511), which satirizes women who "still play the coquette", "cannot tear themselves away from their mirrors" and "do not hesitate to exhibit their repulsive withered breasts".
 With the completion date estimated to be 1513 for The Ugly Duchess it is highly likely that Erasmus's essay influenced Matsys's production.